yamaton/codeforces-sample-tests/README.md

 * yet another\_sample-599D-spongebob.hs
 * CF599A.scala

-The script `cft.py` returns “ok” if the output of your code agrees with the sample output.
+The script `cft.py` feeds the samples cases to your code as standard input, and returns “ok” if the standard output agrees with the samples.

 ![](<screenshots/py_600a.png>)

-Otherwise, it shows Input, your output, and correct output.
-It raises “Incorrect” if output strings do not agree exactly.
+Otherwise, it returns “Incorrect”, and shows sample input, your output, and sample output.
+This happens as long as output strings do not agree **exactly*.

 ![](<screenshots/cpp_600d.png>)